utrechtzouk/utrechtzouk.github.io/index.md

 We,
 the team of Utrecht Zouk,
-have decided to cancel our weekly Brazilian Zouk classes both on the Wednesday's and Friday's, starting immediately.
+have decided to cancel our weekly Brazilian Zouk classes both on the Wednesday's and Friday's, as of the 12th of March.
-The classes are cancelled at least for the rest of March, and we will monitor the situation closely to decide what to do the coming days/weeks.
+The coming time we are offering Brazilian Zouk classes online, and we will keep you updated on when we can go back to our studios again!
 </p>
 <p>
-We feel that it is unwise to continue weekly classes and we prefer to be a part of the solution rather than a part of the problem.
-Most of all,
-we care deeply for our social dancing community here and everywhere around the world, and want to keep all of you safe and healthy
+We care deeply for our social dancing community here and everywhere around the world, and want to keep all of you safe and healthy
 ❤️
 but we miss you already!
 </p>
 <p>
-As the situation for the next few days/weeks is uncertain, we currently don’t have an answer to questions about refunds and/or rescheduled classes in the future.
+As the situation for the the coming time is uncertain, we currently do not refunds and/or rescheduled offline classes in the (near) future.
-I'm 100% sure we will find a solution within the coming time, and we will communicate about that with our students as soon as we can 🙏🙏
+We are determined to find a solution within the coming time, and will inform our students as soon as possible.
+🙏🙏
 ❤️❤️
 </p>